 How to Grow South African Transkei Shrooms

 Cultivating South African Transkei shrooms yields large fruiting bodies that are quite photogenic.
-They have gnarled stems and a pyramid-shaped cap that has a light orange or whitish color, with gills and spores that are black and purple.
+They have gnarled stems and a pyramid-shaped cap with a light orange or whitish color, with gills and spores that are black and purple.

-These shrooms are reasonably resistant to mold and disease, suggesting that they’re a good option for beginner cultivators — however, the yield isn’t quite as impressive as something like Golden Teachers or Koh Samui.
+These shrooms are reasonably resistant to mold and disease, suggesting they’re a good option for beginner cultivators.
+However, the yield isn’t quite as impressive as something like Golden Teachers or Koh Samui.

-You can read through our more thorough guide to magic mushroom cultivation for more information.
+For more information, you can read our more thorough guide to magic mushroom cultivation.

-The South African Transkei shroom strain is one that brings a lot of joy and great psychedelic experiences to cultivators and users alike.
-Below are some similar strains — either in their growing process or the trip they provide — that you can try out as well.
+The South African Transkei shroom strain brings a lot of joy and great psychedelic experiences to cultivators and users alike.
+Below are some similar strains — either in their growing process or the trip they provide — that you can also try out.

 As mentioned above, the Trans Envy strain is a cross between the South African Transkei strain and the Penis Envy strain.
 This hybrid offers a similar growing experience, but it is considerably more potent — owing to the Penis Envy genetics.